solarwinds/appoptics-apm-node/CONTRIBUTING.md

 I've used `npm version major.minor.patch` for this, but it can be done manually if you prefer.

-After the version bump commit has been made, make sure it is tagged and push the commit using `git push origin <tag-name>`.
-This pushes the tagged commit and the tag.
+After the version bump commit has been made, make sure it is tagged, committed, and pushed.
+Then be sure to push the tag using `git push origin <tag-name>`.
 If you just `git push` the tag will not be pushed.
 Note that `npm version` creates the tag in git; you don't need to create it manually.